-Rodent contact networks were reconstructed from rodent trapping data.
+Species contact networks were reconstructed from the trapping data.
 Capture-mark-recapture (CMR) methods have previously been used to identify space-sharing by individuals (Carslake et al. 2005; Clay et al. 2009; Wanelik and Farine 2022).
-Within our system a CMR design was not possible due to the risk of releasing an infected rodent back into human communities.
-We therefore consider that rodents experience direct or indirect contacts with other individuals through detections at trapping locations co-located in time and space (Perkins et al. 2009).
+Within our study system a CMR design was not possible due to the risk of releasing an infected species back into human communities.
+We therefore consider that individuals experience direct or indirect contacts with other individuals through detections at trapping locations co-located in time and space (Perkins et al. 2009).
 We assumed these potential contacts were sufficient to transmit LASV if they were trapped within a buffer zone of 30m radius (2,828 m2) from the location of the trap during the same 4 trap night session.
-A 30m radius was selected to encompass the potential home range of an individual, a strong assumption underlying this approach is that an individual was trapped at the center of their home range (Wanelik and Farine 2022).
-This buffer was applied to all species, further assuming that each species shared the same size home range.
+A 30m radius was selected to encompass the potential home range of an individual.
+A strong assumption underlying this approach is that a rodent was trapped at the center of their home range (Wanelik and Farine 2022).
+This buffer zone was applied to all species, further assuming that each species shared the same home range size.
 We assessed the appropriateness of the choice of 30m as our buffer radius and this second assumption using the HomeRange R package (version 1.0.2) (Broekman et al. 2023).
+A 30m buffer radius contains the entirety of detected home ranges of individuals of M. natalensis our primary species of interest, and greater than 50% of the individuals of Lemnisomys striatus, Mus musculus and Rattus rattus (81%, 92% and 52% respectively) (Supplementary Information Figure 1.).
+Sensitivity analyses were performed using buffer areas of 15m and 50m.
 Four of our identified species, and a further four species from genera of our trapped species are included in this dataset.
-A 30m buffer radius contains the entirety of detected home ranges of individuals of M. natalensis our primary species of interest, and greater than 50% of the individuals of Lemnisomys striatus, Mus musculus and Rattus rattus (81%, 92% and 52% respectively) (Supplementary Figure 1.).
-Sensitivity analyses were performed using buffer areas of 15m and 50m.